-Those who have diabetes know that is essential to have stable blood glucose levels.
+Those who are living with diabetes know that is essential to have stable blood glucose levels.

 When it comes to healthy fruits, the bananas are high in sugar and fiber, the two primary nutrients which raise the blood glucose levels.
 And that raises many questions.

 Should people with diabetes eat bananas?
-How bananas affect the blood glucose?
+How bananas affect blood glucose?

 People with diabetes know that the type and amount of carbs are significant.
 It’s like that since carbs raise the blood glucose levels more in comparison to other nutrients.